 Welcome to Sys Simmentals

-Welcome All to our 16th Annual Sale held here at the farm.
+Welcome All to our 17th Annual Sale held here at the farm.
 What a great time to be a part of the cattle industry.
 We all know it has it's challenges, but what a great way to make a living and raise a family.
-2023 brought record highs in the market and an opportunity to cash in those big old herd bulls for top dollar, lowering the replacement cost of your next herdbull.
+2024 brought record highs in the market and an opportunity to cash in those big old herd bulls for top dollar, lowering the replacement cost of your next herdbull.
 I also think cow efficiency can play a big roll in profitability.
 Our cows are selected to be easy fleshing and have enough capacity to utilize forages which has increased our ability to graze later into the winter months or as long as our northern climate will allow.

 We continue to use AI and embryo transplant heavily in our breeding program.
 As well as selecting top end herd bulls.
-All of our heifers, 1st and 2nd calvers and a small group of mature cows are synchronized and AI'd one cycle before bull turnout.
+All of our heifers, 1st and 2nd calvers and a small group of mature cows are sincronized and AI'd one cycle before bull turnout.
 We use our own cows off the bottom of the herd for receipt cows, which seems to have a few advantages besides having the ET calves raised the same as all the others.
 We cull out all the lower end cows every year and have those cows raise our top genetics to put back into the top of the herd, building our genetics faster.

 We'll see you on sale day!